Skip to content

 The discovery meeting

-One of the mistakes or the pitfalls that any sales rep will do is, what are your goals for 2019?
+One of the mistakes or pitfalls that any sales rep will make is, what are your goals for 2019?
 The prospect may say, I'm looking to increase revenue by 10%.
 So the sales rep says, sweet, got the goal onto plans.
 I level to goal as a timing to it.
 So I want to increase revenue by 10% by the end of Q two 2019 and a level three goal is one increase revenue or 10% by the end of 2019.
-If I don't, I'm not in a position to hire two additional salespeople for 2020, so why can't I say every salesperson will get level one.
+If I don't, I'm not in a position to hire two additional salespeople for 2020, so why can't I say every salesperson will get level one?

 "The good salespeople will get to level two and the great salespeople will get level to level three"